misiektoja/spotify_monitor/docs/configuration.md

 <a id="terminal-colours"></a>
 ## Terminal Colours

-`COLORED_OUTPUT` controls whether live terminal output is coloured.
-It defaults to `True` and is read before the startup banner is printed, so a configured value applies to the first line of output. `--no-color` disables colour for one run.
-Colour also switches itself off when output is redirected or piped, when `TERM` is unset or `dumb` and when the standard [`NO_COLOR`](https://no-color.org/) environment variable is set.
-Log files are always written with the escape sequences stripped.
+`COLORED_OUTPUT` defaults to `True`.
+Use `--no-color` to disable colour for one run.
+Colour also switches off when output is redirected or piped, when `TERM` is unset or `dumb` and when [`NO_COLOR`](https://no-color.org/) is set.
+Saved logs stay plain text.

 `COLOR_THEME` overrides individual colours.
 It is merged over the built-in theme, so name only the parts you want to change:

-Generated configuration files ship this block commented out, so the built-in defaults apply and a later change to them reaches you.
-Overrides you added are written back as a real block when setup rebuilds the file, so they are not lost.
-A configuration file written by an earlier version sets every colour explicitly and therefore keeps the old ones: delete its `COLOR_THEME` block to follow the current defaults, or edit the values you want to keep.
-Such a file still loads unchanged.
+New configurations use the built-in theme unless you add overrides.
+Setup preserves your overrides.
+To adopt updated defaults in an older configuration, remove its `COLOR_THEME` block or keep only the colours you want to customize.

 ```ini
 COLOR_THEME = { "track": "bright_magenta bold", "username": "green" }